Jerzy Zubrzycki

 Jerzy "George" B. Zubrzycki AO CBE MBE (Military) (12 January 1920 – 20 May 2009) was a Polish-born Australian sociologist, widely regarded as the "Father of Australian Multiculturalism".

+Life

-He was born in Kraków, Poland.
+Zubrzycki was born in Kraków, Poland.
 He escaped from Nazi rule in World War II, and joined the Free Polish forces in the United Kingdom.
 For his services there he was made a Member of the Order of the British Empire (Military Division) by the UK Government.

 In 1956 he was appointed to a post at the Australian National University in Canberra, Australia, where he remained for the rest of his life.

 He chaired the Australian Ethnic Affairs Council 1977–81, served on the council of the Institute of Multicultural Affairs 1980–86, and on the interim council of the National Museum of Australia.
-He travelled widely with members of the Fraser Government to help explain their multiculturalism policies.
+He travelled widely with members of the Fraser government to help explain their multiculturalism policies.

 He was a member of the Pontifical Academy of Social Sciences, and he was also honoured by Poland and the United States.